 IP address check

-The IP address is checked to confirm that the request was received from the HSCN Secure Boundary.
+The IP address is checked to confirm that the request was received from the HSCN Secure Boundary or the IP address of a recognised NHS organisation.
 This provides reasonable confidence that the request originated from within a recognised NHS organisation.
 Whilst sender IP addresses could be spoofed, any response would be sent to the spoofed IP address.

 The launch is encrypted using TLS so that we can have confidence that the information has not been manipulated in transit.